 ARTES Entry initiative

 The ARTES Entry initiative is of particular interest to SMEs who would like to enter into the field of satellite communications.
 This initiative is designed to support SMEs through the stages of research and development for the satcom market.
 The scheme awards development contracts with financial support up to 75% of the activity cost (max €250,000).
 The Always Open Call for Proposals for this element is published on ESA's Electronic Tendering System (EMITS) under AO8595.

 Further information about the ARTES Entry initiative is available here.

-Kick-start Activity is ESA’s new Integrated Applications Promotion (IAP) funding scheme which is being launched in 2017.
+Kick-Start Activity is ESA’s new Business Applications funding scheme which is being launched in 2017.
 Activities will be funded at 75%, with ESA providing up to €60 000 per contract.
-Kick-start call for ideas are open to any industry in IAP participating Member States.
+Kick-start call for ideas are open to any industry in participating Member States.
 They are expected to be particularly interesting for SMEs and start-ups looking for opportunities to develop their ideas for new services.

 Further information about the Kick-Start activities is available here.